mdpeters/EAD_stylesheets/README.md

 * Removes `dao` tags that point to restricted arks listed in a separate xml file named `restrictedarks.xml`
 * Adds `xlink:role="http://oac.cdlib.org/arcrole/link/"` to `dao`
 * Adds the OAC ark to the finding aid if it's been uploaded before, pulled from a separate xml file `oacarks.xml`
+* Many small tweaks to individual tags, but for the most part, tags and attributes are just copied.
+All tags are listed for making future edits easier.